linghuiluo/linghuiluo.github.io/README.md

 ## Life Outside of Work
 Together with her husband Linghui keeps three beloved pets: a dog, a cat and a black cat.
-She loves to spend her time with her pets and do sports such as bouldering and swimming (before COVID-19).
+She loves to spend her time with her pets and do sports such as bouldering.
 She also enjoys music and plays the cello.